 This camp is designed and geared towards those planning to compete at the the Divisonal and National Competitions.
 Due to the high intensity and skill level required to participate in this camp it’s not advised for beginners and participants must have qualified for Divisionals.

-The coaching staff includes Mike Bockino (USAC Level 5 setter and National Chief), John Larson (USAC National Team Head Coach), Sam Enright, Kelsey Hanson and Cheyenne Stirling.
+The coaching staff includes Mike Bockino (USAC Level 5 setter and National Chief), Josh Larson (USAC National Team Head Coach), Sam Enright, Kelsey Hanson and Cheyenne Stirling.

 Setters for the camp will include Mike Bockino (USAC Level 5 setter and National Chief), Josh Larson (USA National Team Head Coach, V14 climber and former World Cup competitor), Phil Symons (National Routesetter) and Merto Asuncion (Front Routesetter).

 January 1 & 2 | 9am – 4 pm | Movement practice

 Days 1 and 2 of the camp will focus on approaching specific, consistently encountered competition style movement on boulder problems.
 Athletes will be taken through specific movement patterns in a variety of different approaches including limited time, limited attempts and a combination of the two.
 Emphasizing learning the movement and then being able to execute that movement on a variety of different wall angles, hold types and scenarios will make up the bulk of the activities for days 1 and 2.
 Different setters, angles, mirrored movement patterns and video analysis will be used for learning and working together to get better at the specific competition boulders not always set in gyms.

 January 3 | 10am – 3pm | DAY 3 OF CAMP WILL BE HELD AT OUR SALT LAKE CITY LOCATION